3wash1010/CSBP476_Group3/README.md

 • The flowchart illustrates our robot's decision-making logic for line tracking and obstacle detection.

 Video Demo
 • The video contains the full demo of our robot performing in the competition arena.
-The last few seconds of the video contain the 'Obstacle detection and stop' task.
+The last few seconds of the video include the 'Obstacle detection and stop' task.
-• The youtube link is also provided in addtion to the attached video -> https://youtube.com/shorts/2UI09Hn9rG4?feature=share
+• The YouTube link is also provided in addition to the attached video -> https://youtube.com/shorts/2UI09Hn9rG4?feature=share

 Code Overview
-•	'Code' – Contains the full logic for: o	Initialization of sensors and motors o	Mode selection o	Continuous sensor reading and conditional motor control
+•	'Code' – Contains the complete logic for: o	Initialization of sensors and motors o	Mode selection o	Continuous sensor reading and conditional motor control